On the Maximum Number of Non-Confusable Strings Evolving Under Short Tandem Duplications

 \section{Abstract}

-\boldmath{ The set of all $ q $-ary strings that do not contain repeated substrings of length $ {\leqslant\! \ell} $ forms a code correcting all patterns of tandem-duplication errors of length $ {\leqslant\! \ell} $, when $ \ell \in \{1, 2, 3\} $.
-For $ \ell \in \{1, 2\} $, this code is also known to be optimal in terms of asymptotic rate.
-The purpose of this paper is to demonstrate asymptotic optimality for the case $ {\ell = 3} $ as well, and to give the corresponding characterization of the zero-error capacity of the $ (\leqthree) $-tandem-duplication channel.
-This settles the zero-error problem for $ ({\leqslant\!\ell}) $-tandem-duplication channels in all cases where the duplication roots of strings are unique. }
+The set of all $ q $-ary strings that do not contain repeated substrings of length $ {\leqslant\!
+3} $ (i.e., that do not contain substrings of the form $ a a $, $ a b a b $, and $ a b c a b c $) constitutes a code correcting an arbitrary number of tandem-duplication mutations of length $ {\leqslant\!
+3} $.
+In other words, any two such strings are non-confusable in the sense that they cannot produce the same string while evolving under tandem duplications of length $ {\leqslant\!
+3} $.
+We demonstrate that this code is asymptotically optimal in terms of rate, meaning that it represents the largest set of non-confusable strings up to subexponential factors.
+This result settles the zero-error capacity problem for the last remaining case of tandem-duplication channels satisfying the ``root-uniqueness'' property.